 Real-time change data capture

-Monitors INSERT, UPDATE, and DELETE events through triggers and polling.
-Subscribe to changes from any client over WebSocket.
+Tracks INSERT, UPDATE, and DELETE events through triggers and polling.
+Clients can subscribe to table changes over WebSocket.

 Migrations and scheduled backups